2010 – 2020 – The birth of Unilever’s Sustainable Living Plan

 2018 - Dove gains PETA cruelty-free accreditation

-Unilever announced that Dove, its largest Beauty & Personal Care brand, gained accreditation by PETA.
+Unilever announced that Dove, its largest Beauty and Personal Care brand, gained accreditation by PETA.
 Dove's cruelty-free status has been granted in recognition of the brand's commitment to not conduct any tests on animals anywhere in the world.
 PETA's cruelty-free logo will begin to appear on Dove packaging from January 2019 to assure customers that Dove does not, and will not, test on animals.

 2018 - Sir Kensington's become a B-Corp